15418-s23/final-project-website/PROPOSAL.md

 ## RESOURCES

-- We need CUDA-capable gpu with mid-higher end cpu.
+- We need CUDA-capable GPU with mid-higher end CPU.
 - We do not have a starter code for this project.
 We will start from scratch and implement the algorithms from scratch.
 It is simple enough though, since we are basically just processing triangle meshes.
 We will use the CUDA library to implement the algorithms on the GPU.

 ## GOALS AND DELIVERABLES